-Income from a trust of which a PBO is a beneficiary 8.
+8. Income from a trust of which a public benefit organisation is a beneficiary

 A PBO may be a beneficiary of a trust.
-Generally income received by or accrued to a trust during a year of assessment is deemed to accrue to its beneficiary when the beneficiary acquires a vested right to such income during that year of assessment, including the acquisition of such a right through the exercise of the trustees' discretion.1
+Generally income received by or accrued to a trust during a year of assessment is deemed to accrue to its beneficiary when the beneficiary acquires a vested right to such income during that year of assessment, including the acquisition of such a right through the exercise of the trustees' discretion.8

-To the extent that an amount is not deemed to accrue to a beneficiary it is deemed to accrue to the trust.2
+To the extent that an amount is not deemed to accrue to a beneficiary it is deemed to accrue to the trust. $^{\rm 9}$